hlmshtj-dan/Simulation-Power/docs/05_Python.md

 ## Power calculation automated

 To get an accurate estimation of power, we need to run the simulation many times.
-Here we use the package dask to parallelize existing code to speed-up iterative processes.
+Here we use the package dask to parallelize existing code to speed up iterative processes.

 We use dask.delayed function to decorate single_run() so that it operates lazily, then call the delayed version repeatedly using for statement, and finally call dask.compute function to get the result of simulations.

 Note: There are two differences between Python and the R:

-1. The R uses the “future_map_dfr() function” to use the single_run() function in a loop, and Python directly uses “for” structure to do loop;
+1. The R uses the “future_map_dfr() function” to use the single_run() function in a loop, and Python directly uses the “for” structure to do a loop;
-2. The R sets parallel computing in the setup part, while the Python uses the “dask” library for parallel computing.
+2. The R sets parallel computing in the setup part, while Python uses the “dask” library for parallel computing.

 ```python